Virtual Machine Installation

 Prerequisites

-- Download the Istio release
+- Download the Istio release5

-- Perform any necessary platform-specific setup
+- Perform any necessary platform-specific setup6

 - Virtual machines must have IP connectivity to the ingress gateway in the connecting mesh, and optionally every pod in the mesh via L3 networking if enhanced performance is desired.